ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

     img.set_pixel(0, 0, Color(  5.0,   10.0,   15.0))  # Luminosity: 10.0
     img.set_pixel(1, 0, Color(500.0, 1000.0, 1500.0))  # Luminosity: 1000.0

+    # We pass delta=0.0 to avoid roundings
     print(img.average_luminosity(delta=0.0))
     assert pytest.approx(100.0) == img.average_luminosity(delta=0.0)

+    # The test above does not verify that delta prevents crashes when
+    # there are black pixels!
+Fix this by adding a new test
 ```

 # Normalization (1/3) {#normalization}

--   The `normalize_image` function calculates the average brightness of an image according to the [corresponding equation](tomasi-ray-tracing-05b.html#/normalization).
+-   The `normalize_image` function calculates the average brightness of an image according to the [corresponding equation](tomasi-ray-tracing-04a.html#/normalization).

 -   The function should accept the value of $a$ as an input parameter (in `factor`):